syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.subProcess `Object`
 {:#members:nodes-subprocess}

-Defines a sub process in a BPMN Process.
-Applicable, if the object is a BPMN Activity
+Defines the sub process of a BPMN Activity.
+Applicable, if the type of the BPMN activity is sub process.

 #### Default Value: